-- Nearly all vehicles on highways will be able to operate without immediate driver intervention and so give driving time back to the driver, which he or she may use for various purposes including relaxation and increased productivity. - All cars and trucks on all roads will have very sophisticated supporting systems installed, including reactions on traffic lights, roundabouts etc. and so contributing significantly to near zero crashes as well as further reducing emissions (e.g. from tires and brakes).
+- A vast majority of shuttles, buses and delivery vehicles in cities will operate autonomously, supported by a control center to extend the range of public transport and enabling access to previously underserviced areas as well as reducing traffic volume as a whole. - Nearly all vehicles on highways will be able to operate without immediate driver intervention and so give driving time back to the driver. - All cars and trucks on all roads will have very sophisticated supporting systems installed, including reactions on traffic lights, roundabouts etc. and so reducing accidents to near zero as well as further reducing emissions (e.g. from tires and brakes).

 Also in the off-road and construction segment, completely autonomous operations will be common.
 There could even be an opportunity from an overall perspective: if the autonomous transport system has a very high share in traffic, the whole system could possibly develop itself in an AI based top-down control architecture in selected areas.
 With such a systemic approach, groundbreaking efficiency and safety could be realized even if still in mixed traffic.
-Despite the change of mix in traffic towards automation and the share of active transport modes (walking and cycling) is expected to rise until 2050, powered two-wheelers and old-timers will still be there and the interaction with them needs to be handled safely and smoothly.
-Even automated vehicles may not be able to compensate for all erratic behaviour of road users, and even in 2050, their Operational Design Domains will have limits, beyond which manual control may be necessary.
-Technical failures can never be excluded completely, either.
-Therefore, also beyond the deployment of CCAM, clearly intensified efforts for the improvement of road safety will be needed following the Safe System Approach: If one layer of the overall safety concept fails, another one will have to compensate.
-The ERTRAC Road Safety Research Roadmap2 provides recommendations for these additional R&I efforts.
+Despite the change of mix in traffic towards automation and the share of active transport modes (walking and cycling) is expected to rise until 2050, powered two-wheelers and old-timers will still be there and the interaction with them needs to be handled.
 Another big question is, will autonomous mobility be affordable and available enough to cover all transport needs also in remote rural areas?
 Already today there is a strong need for alternatives to car driving in these areas, in particular for the young, the old and the disabled to take part in social life and fulfil their daily needs.

-1.2.
-Challenges to the Vision 2050
+1.2 Challenges to the Vision 2050